-- (1) How does your organisation conduct its strategic planning?
+- (1) Strategic Planning PROCESS HOW does your organisation conduct its strategic planning?
 What are the KEY PROCESS steps?
 Who are the KEY participants?
 How does your PROCESS identify potential blind spots?
-How do you determine your STRATEGIC CHALLENGES and STRATEGIC ADVANTAGES, (identified in your Organisation Profile)?
+How do you determine your CORE COMPETENCIES, STRATEGIC CHALLENGES and STRATEGIC ADVANTAGES, (identified in your Organisation Profile)?
 What are your short- and longer-term planning time horizons?
 How are these time horizons set?
-How does your strategic planning PROCESS address these time horizons? - (2) How do you ensure that strategic planning addresses the KEY factors listed below?
-How do you collect and analyse relevant data and information pertaining to these factors as part of your strategic planning PROCESS: - your organisation's strengths, weaknesses, opportunities, and threats - early indications of major shifts in technology, markets, products, CUSTOMER preferences, competition, or the regulatory environment - Iong-term organisational SUSTAINABILITY, including needed CORE COMPETENCIES - your ability to execute the strategic plan b.
+How does your strategic planning PROCESS address these time horizons? - (2) Strategy Considerations HOW do you ensure that strategic planning addresses the KEY elements listed below?
+How do you collect and analyse relevant data and information pertaining to these factors as part of your strategic planning PROCESS: - your organisation's strengths, weaknesses, opportunities, and threats - early indications of major shifts in technology, markets, products, CUSTOMER preferences, competition, the economy, and the regulatory environment - long-term organisational SUSTAINABILITY, including needed CORE COMPETENCIES and PROJECTIONS of your future PERFORMANCE and your competitors' or comparable organisations' future PERFORMANCE - your ability to execute the strategic plan b.
 STRATEGIC OBJECTIVES

-- (1) What are your KEY STRATEGIC OBJECTIVES and your timetable for accomplishing them?
-What are your most important goals for these strategic objectives? - (2) How do your strategic objectives address your strategic challenges and strategic advantages?
-How do your strategic objectives address your opportunities for innovation in products, operations, and your business model?
-How do your strategic objectives address current and future core competencies?
-How do you ensure that your strategic objectives balance short- and longer-term challenges and opportunities?
-How do you ensure that your Strategic objectives consider and balance the needs of all key stakeholders?
+- (1) KEY STRATEGIC OBJECTIVES What are your KEY STRATEGIC OBJECTIVES and your timetable for accomplishing them?
+What are your most important GOALS for these STRATEGIC OBJECTIVES? - (2) STRATEGIC OBJECTIVE Considerations How do your STRATEGIC OBJECTIVES achieve the following: - address your STRATEGIC CHALLENGES and STRATEGIC ADVANTAGES? - address your opportunities for INNOVATION in products, operations, and your business model - capitalise on your current CORE COMPETENCIES and address the potential need for new CORE COMPETENCIES - balance short- and longer-term challenges and opportunities - consider and balance the needs of all KEY STAKEHOLDERS - enhance your ability to adapt to sudden shifts in your market conditions

 N1.
-"Strategy development" refers to your organisation's approach (formal or informal) to preparing for the future.
+"Strategy development" refers to your organisation's approach to preparing for the future.
 Strategy development might utilise various types of forecasts, projections, options, scenarios, knowledge (see 4.2a for relevant organisational knowledge), or other approaches to envisioning the future for purposes of decision making and resource allocation.
 Strategy development might involve participation by key suppliers, distributors, partners, and customers.
 For some non-profit organisations, strategy development might involve participation by organisations providing similar services or drawing from the same donor population or volunteer workforce.

 N2.
 The term "strategy" should be interpreted broadly.
-Strategy might be built around or lead to any or all of the following: new products, redefinition of key customer groups or market segments; new core competencies; revenue growth via various approaches, including acquisitions, grants, and endowments; divestitures; new partnerships and alliances; and new employee or volunteer relationships.
-Strategy might be directed toward becoming a preferred supplier, a local supplier in each of your major customers' or partners markets, a low-cost producer, a market innovator, or a high-end or customised product or service provider.
+Strategy might be built around or lead to any or all of the following: new products, redefinition of key customer groups or market segments; intelligent risks; new core competencies; revenue growth via various approaches, including acquisitions, grants, and endowments; divestitures; new partnerships and alliances; and new employee or volunteer relationships.
+Strategy might be directed toward becoming a preferred supplier, a local supplier in each of your major customers' or partners markets, a low-cost producer, a market innovator, or a provider of high-end or customised products or services.
 It also might be directed toward meeting a community or public need.